Whipped Chocolate Milk Recipe

 Step 1: Make the whipped chocolate cream

 In a mixing bowl, combine the whipping cream, cocoa powder, and sugar.
 Using a hand mixer or a whisk, beat the mixture until it reaches stiff peaks.
 This may take a few minutes.
-Be patient; the creamy, chocolatey goodness will be worth it!
+Be patient; the chocolatey goodness will be worth it!

 Step 2: Prep the milk